josh-mchugh/rediscovering-javascript/chapter-12/README.md

 ## src/component.mjs && src/sample.component.mjs && src/inspect-component.mjs
 A decorator is an intercepting function that is executed at runtime.
 Component() function receives properties as its parameter but immediately returns another function - the decorator function.
 The decorated class from the function apply the metadata to the target.
 When JavaScript sees a decorator, it places a call to a function with the name of the decorator.
 The metadata from the decorator on 'SampleComponent' are able to be retreived from the metadata on the object via Reflect with the 'reflect-metadata' library.

+## src/decorators.mjs
+Decorators are really functions.
+The 'ToString' decorator factory save the exclude property passed through the properties.
+Person class has three fields.
+The 'ToString' decorator is attached with the property exclude with the value 'age'.
+The '@ToString()' decorator injected to the 'toString()' instance method into the person class and can do to any class it decorates.
+The 'Person' class 'toString()' will print the keys and values of the class and exclude any that were properties in the metadata.